tanwarsatya/tanwarsatya.github.io/content/posts/technology/scripting kubernetes-the-hard-way/index.md

 ## Summary

 [kubernetes-the hard-way](https://github.com/kelseyhightower/kubernetes-the-hard-way) by **Kelsey Hightower** is the gold standard for learning internals of Kubernetes working.
 You can avoid the time-consuming nature of Kubernetes installation by utilizing the scripts I developed.
-These scripts closely follow the ***Kelsey Hightower's** steps and allow any kind of experimentation you want to try.
-Scripts are available as part of [k8s-bare-metal](https://github.com/tanwarsatya/k8s-bare-metal) repository on **GitHub.com**.
+These scripts closely follow the **Kelsey Hightower's** steps and allow any kind of experimentation you want to try.
+Scripts are available as part of [k8s-bare-metal](https://github.com/tanwarsatya/k8s-bare-metal) repository on GitHub.com.
 I hope this will save some of your valuable time and don't forget to share this blog and scripts if this helped you in your learning :thumbsup:.